 Pamela A. Oberg is an avid reader and fledgling writer of mysteries, who read her way to the adult section of the library by third grade.
 A former senior IT manager, she currently manages an online testing program at an educational assessment company.
 Founder of the writers’ discussion group Writers on Words, Pamela finds inspiration in the complex world of standardized assessments, her rug-hooking circle, and the grocery store.
 Pamela published her first short story, “The City,” in New England’s Best Crime Fiction: Blood Moon.
 She’s still working on her website, but you can follow her on Twitter as @stonecreekwrite.

 While in high school, Keenan Powell illustrated the first edition of Dungeons and Dragons but chose not to pursue a career in art.
 After graduating high school, she obtained a Bachelor’s of Science in Broadcast Communication Arts from San Francisco State University and then a Juris Doctorate from McGeorge School of Law.
 The day after law school graduation in 1982, she moved to Alaska and has been practicing law there ever since.
-She is the author of the Maeve Malloy mystery series.
+She is the author of multiple short stories and the Maeve Malloy mystery series.
+The first in the series, Deadly Solution, will be published in 2018 by Level Best Books.
 Look for Keenan’s column, Ipso Facto, in the Guppies’ newsletter First Draft.
 You can find her at www.facebook.com/keenanwrites or follow her on Twitter as @KeenanPowell6.

 Sue Star writes mysteries about families in chaos.
 Murder with Altitude is the latest misadventure of a single mom who teaches martial arts despite the opinions of her teenage daughter, sophisticated sister-in-law, and crotchety dad.
 Like her character, Sue has also trained and taught the martial arts, but unlike her character, Sue believes her life is more stable.
 She enjoys hiking, traveling, and just hanging out with her family.
 Sue has collected several stand-alone short mystery stories in Trophy Hunting and Organized Death.
 She also writes suspense with a touch of romance as Rebecca Williamson and is the author of The Drowning of Chittenden.
 Find out more about her writing at dmkregpublishing.com, rebeccawriter.blogspot.com, her Sue Star Facebook page and @suestarauthor.